-“Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost” (Acts 2:38).
-The Lord promises to give the Holy Spirit as the mighty power of God to all believers.
-Thus, we see the progressive experience with God: (1) repentance, (2) baptism, (3) remission of sin, (4) reception of the Holy Spirit.
+The Lord promises to give the Holy Spirit as His mighty power to all believers.
+Thus, we see the progressive experience with God: repentance – baptism – remission of sin – reception of the Holy Spirit.

-The Holy Spirit will enable the believer to spread God’s message to all the world.
-By the Holy Spirit, the believer would do even “greater works” (John 14:12).
 As witnesses, the disciples were the visible evidence of God’s grace to the world (John 1:12).
-And through the Holy Spirit’s power, they were able to fulfill the God’s great commission “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
+And through the Holy Spirit’s power, they were to fulfill God’s great commission: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).

 In His service,